Last updated: 2026-04-20

 Should You Buy the 2019 Hyundai Elantra?

-A pre-purchase inspection is recommended for used examples, with particular attention to engine (64).
-An extended warranty may provide additional peace of mind.
+Get a pre-purchase inspection on any used example, with extra attention to engine (64).
+An extended warranty is worth pricing out.

 Compared to the 2020 Hyundai Elantra, which scored 6 points lower.
 See also the 2018 Hyundai Elantra for an earlier comparison.